 Some shoppers buy because of a brand, and others buy because of a discount.
 If your store constantly offers discounts, you’ll attract customers who look for values over brand loyalty.

 Everyone knows by now that it costs more money to acquire a new customer than to retain an existing one.
-Instead of focusing on implementing as many discounts as possible, flip your discount strategy around and offer customers value without simply offering them money off.
+Instead of focusing on implementing as many discounts as possible, flip your discount pricing strategy around and offer customers value without simply offering them money off.

 This way, you’ll attract the right type of customers and stop enticing those who buy to get the best deal.